l29ah/w3crapcli/README.md

 This is an attempt to facilitate the unbearable PAIN while using modern web2.0ish wonders by providing command line interfaces for them.

-The main repo is at http://w3crapcli.blasux.ru/git There's also a mirror at http://repo.or.cz/w/w3crapcli.git

 How do I install scripts I like?
 ================================